quentinsf/IMAPdedup/README.md

 ## Installation

-IMAPdedup doesn't currently have any installation process.
-You just need the imapdedup.py file, and Python 3.
+IMAPdedup doesn't *need* any installation process.
+You can need Python 3 and can then just run the imapdedup.py file in `src/imapdedup`.

+However, you can now install it using pip:

+    pip install imapdedup

+This will install the script and its dependencies, and you can then run it from the command line as `imapdedup`.
+In the examples below, we'll assume you've done that.

 ## Trying it out